-Bessemer's oil and gas specialists have extensive experience working with families of wealth and a deep knowledge of the complex workings of the energy industry.
+Bessemer's mineral and energy resource management specialists have extensive experience working with families of wealth and a deep knowledge of the complex workings of the energy industry.
 We can help ensure that the mineral properties you own work to the maximum benefit of you and your family, now and for years to come.